Abstract

 The scope of the project is given in detail.
 Technical review has been done for the available telemetry schemes and related past works in the modern emergency response.
 The design requirements for a typical client are presented.
 In this case, the design parameters touch on the speed of the moving ambulance, the type of data to be communicated, the end-to-end handshaking protocols, frequency of operation of the radio modem, duplex modes for voice, signal to noise ratio (SNR) aspects and the signal compression schemes for both voice and still pictures.

 The modem would be ideal for the current application case study since it operates wirelessly, which is desired for a moving vehicle.
 Secondly, radio frequency signals have wide area coverage before losing the signal strength; coverage could be up to 10 km.
 The signal integrity is less subject to interference since most UHF and VHF frequency bands are licensed by the state telecommunication regulator; a licensed frequency is usually preserved for a given user.
-The modem has a high bandwidth which ensures data from life-support machines, digitized voice and still pictures taken via a digital camera is transmitted with minimal latency.
+The modem has a high bandwidth, which ensures data from life-support machines, digitized voice and still pictures taken via a digital camera are transmitted with minimal latency.
 In addition to search and rescue services, the radio modem is used in land survey differential fleet GPS, automated utility meter reading, fleet management and automated telemetry applications.

 The Alternative Designs